w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 - Data encodes values, contexts, and cultures
 - Goal of diversification

-Debiasing datasets
+De-biasing datasets

 - Should be continuous over time since society is changing

 CVs

 - Identity & agency: is it descriptive or discriminative?
-- Networks of Visibility: deanonymization based on connections
+- Networks of Visibility: de-anonymization based on connections

 GeoAI